As an electric guitar player, there are few things more important in building your sound, than the right collection guitar pedals.

 9. Volume Pedals

-And the one pedal in particular that is the overwhelming favorite here is the Ernie Ball VP Jr. So unless you have a specific reason to go for something else, it’s the obvious choice.
+Ane one pedal in particular that is the overwhelming favorite: the Ernie Ball VP Jr. As a default option, it’s your safest bet.

 Here are the links: